-Express lanes increase the efficiency of our transportation system for commuters, transit and freight, by taking advantage of existing capacity to reduce congestion and improve air quality - giving solo drivers the option to pay a toll for access into the carpool lanes when there is excess capacity.
+Express lanes increase the efficiency of our transportation system for commuters, transit and freight by giving solo drivers the option to pay a toll for access into the carpool lanes when there is excess capacity, thereby reducing congestion and improving air quality.

 Express lane operations is fully electronic: No toll booths or traffic gates.
 All you need is FasTrak® and you are good to go!
 Alameda CTC currently operates two express lane corridors.
 For information on how to use each of the corridors, click on the links below.I-580 Express along the Tri-Valley corridor through Dublin, Pleasanton, and Livermore